 John woke up at 3 AM with a start.
-He dreamed that some sly guy was spying on him.
 As he tossed the covers from his pounding chest, a wave of dizziness swept over him.

 Scritch, scratch, scuffle, scuffle.

 John stuck a leg over the side of his bed.
 Instead of stepping into a bedroom slipper as he expected, he fell over a body.

 “Don’t hurt me!” yelled the man who had made him fall.
 It was too dark to see who it was.
 John felt his way to the door and flipped on the light switch.
 The unwelcome visitor was huddled in a ball by a corner of the bed, his brown eyes lit up with fear.
 His blond hair was a mess.
 The ragged shirt and pants he wore looked like they’d come from a dump.